 Forms or katas – The system is drill based with partners so we don’t teach katas.
 Why spend a large amount of your time training in the air when you can have a partner to do drills with?

 Weapons – We teach knife, stick and double stick rather than the traditional martial arts weapons.
 The thinking is to learn what is practical and efficient and legal rather than what is traditional.
-Why spend hours and hours learning a weapons you can carry with you and is very hard to use for defense.
+Why spend hours and hours learning a weapons you can not carry with you and is very hard to use for defense.

 History, tradition and lineage – the Full Circle program is a new system and is a true mixed martial arts style created by Grandmaster Steve Turk.
 Grandmaster Turk had several black belts in different styles such as TaeKwonDo, KungFu and Judo couple with police and law enforcement certifications.
 He was widely known among martial artist in the Washington, PA area and had a good standing in the community and was well respected.
 Grandmaster Turk passed away in August of 2015 and his system is continued through his students.